bahrus/p-et-alia/README.md

 ## Seeing through Walls, Part II

 To keep performance optimal and scalable, the p-d element only tests downstream siblings -- not children of siblings.
-However, the use case for being able to drilldown inside a DOM node is quite high.  p-et-alia provides an easy way and a hard way to do that.
+However, the use case for being able to drill down inside a DOM node is quite high.  p-et-alia provides an easy way and a hard way to do that.

 ### The Easy Way